"Gulf State Paid Imran Khan to Derail CPEC" - ExBulletin

 “Gulf State Paid Imran Khan to Derail CPEC”

-Islamabad, Aug 1 (SocialNews.XYZ) Pakistan Democratic Movement (PDM) Chairman Maulana Fazlur Rehman has claimed former Prime Minister Imran Khan was paid by a Gulf state to derail the China-Pakistan Economic Corridor (CPEC) and sink the Gwadar Port Project.
+Pakistan Democratic Movement (PDM) Chairman Maulana Fazlur Rehman has claimed former Prime Minister Imran Khan was paid by a Gulf state to derail the China-Pakistan Economic Corridor (CPEC) and sink the port project from Gwadar.

 The JUI-F leader told the media after attending a jirga of tribal elders from the North Waziristan district that the PTI had destroyed the new economic pillars of the country, Geo News reported.